yanismiraoui/yanismiraoui/README.md

 ### Projects to come 🚀
 - [RecruiTree App 🌲](https://recruitree.replit.app/): *Grow your career presence! 🌱💼*
    - LLM agent able to create and deploy personalized portfolio websites in less than 5 minutes from your resume
-- [GitShine App ✨](https://gitshine.com/): *Make your GitHub shine to the world* 🌟
-   - Automated daily commits and stars for your repositories 🔁
 - NFT Trading 🎴💲